pumpkineater777/MTShakaton/README.md

 ## Visual novel

-In this project we have quick version of the product that we were presenting on the hackathon which is visual novel.
+In this project we have a quick version of the product that we were presenting on the hackathon which is visual novel.

 The game showcase you can see in the file visual_novel_showcase.mkv